 In addition to considering the fluid or gas properties and operating conditions, valve selection may also involve evaluating factors such as cost, reliability, ease of maintenance, and compatibility with other system components.
 Working with a qualified valve supplier or engineer can help ensure that the appropriate valve is selected for the specific application and that it meets all necessary safety and performance standards.

-Valves are one of the important mechanical (sometimes electro-mechanical) device that helps in controlling the fluid flow through pipes or tubes.
+Valves are important mechanical (sometimes electro-mechanical) devices that help in controlling the fluid flow through pipes or tubes.
 Selecting the right kind of economic valve for a specified fluid service requires many considerations.
-This article provides guidelines for the selection of normal type valves. ( Special type valves are not covered in this article).
+This article provides guidelines for the selection of normal-type valves.
+(Special-type valves are not covered in this article).

 It should be recognized that Valve Selection is a very extensive and complex subject and it is not possible to select only one type based on this article.
 The valve selected to work under the same conditions will differ from one client to another.
 It is necessary to compare the cost and come to an agreement with the client.

 Criteria for Valve Selection